tejaskannan/smart-tv-keyboard-leakage/README.md

     word-lists
 ```
 We use the variable `<PATH-TO-GDRIVE>` to refer to the local path to the folder `Smart-TV-Acoustic-Leakage-Supplementary-Materials`.

-2. The [Box Drive](https://uchicago.box.com/s/1td9b0ltk115eg0uyp21d7u2wrdlnjhf) (the password is in the Artifact Appendix) contains the videos of users typing on Smart TVs.
+2. The [Box Drive](https://uchicago.box.com/s/1td9b0ltk115eg0uyp21d7u2wrdlnjhf) (link: https://uchicago.box.com/s/1td9b0ltk115eg0uyp21d7u2wrdlnjhf , password in the Artifact Appendix) contains the videos of users typing on Smart TVs.
 Note that this drive is large, and it can help to start with a single subject (e.g., Subject A).
 We include the extracted move count sequences for every subject in the Google Drive folder (under `user-study`).
 When downloading the files, use the `Primary` videos when possible.
 Further, you should create a folder for each subject within a single directory and place the subject's videos directly in their corresponding folder.
 The resulting file structure should look as follows.
 ```
 user-study
     subject-a